wombleton/gitlaw-nz/acts/A/Alcoholism and Drug Addiction Act 1966.md

     (4) The determination of an application under [section 9][12] may be adjourned in accordance with the provisions of section 23 of the Mental Health Act 1969 which section shall apply with such modifications as are necessary, but this subsection shall not limit any other power of the court, Judge, or District Court Judge to adjourn the determination of the application.

-    Section 35(1): amended, on 1 April 1980, pursuant to [section 18(2)][61] of the District Courts Amendment Act 1979 (1979 No 125).
+    Section 35(1): amended, on 1 April 1980, pursuant to [section 18(2)][60] of the District Courts Amendment Act 1979 (1979 No 125).

-    Section 35(4): amended, on 1 April 1980, pursuant to [section 18(2)][61] of the District Courts Amendment Act 1979 (1979 No 125).
+    Section 35(4): amended, on 1 April 1980, pursuant to [section 18(2)][60] of the District Courts Amendment Act 1979 (1979 No 125).

     Section 35(4): amended, on 1 April 1970, pursuant to section 129(1) of the Mental Health Act 1969 (1969 No 16).

 ##### 36 General penalty

-*   Every person who commits an offence against this Act for which no penalty is provided elsewhere than in this section is liable to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200 or to both.
+*   Every person who commits an offence against this Act for which no penalty is provided elsewhere than in this section is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200 or to both.

+    Section 36: amended, on 1 July 2013, by [section 413][75] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 36: amended, on 10 July 1967, pursuant to [section 7(1)][76] of the Decimal Currency Act 1964 (1964 No 27).

 ##### 37 Offences to be punishable on summary conviction

-*   Every offence against this Act or against any regulations made under this Act shall be punishable on summary conviction.
+*   \[Repealed\]

+    Section 37: repealed, on 1 July 2013, by [section 413][75] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Miscellaneous provisions